-Graduate student enrollment limits
+Graduate student enrollment limi ts

 Maximum credit hours

 Student category Semester 6-week session 3-week session Full Summer (12 wks)

 Full-time students 15 6 3 12

 Graduate assistants (10 hours) 15 6 3 12

 Graduate assistants (11+ hrs.)
 12 6 3 12

 Full-time CU employees 9 6 3 6

-Procedure for student: If you want to exceed these credit-hour limits, you must get approval from your major adviser, who will submit an appeal of the enrollment policy to the dean of the Graduate School, who in turn will assess your record and make a determination.
+Procedure for student: If a student wants to exceed these credit-hour limits, they must get approval from their major advisor, who will submit an appeal of the enrollment policy to the dean of the Graduate School, who in turn will assess the record and make a determination.